-The Curriculum Committee and the Office of Academic Affairs approves credit hour assignments for courses, programs and other requirements consistent with the credit hour policy.
+The Curriculum Committee and the Office of Academic Affairs approve credit hour assignments for courses, programs and other requirements consistent with the credit hour policy.
 The Office of Academic Affairs, Academic Divisions and Departments, and the Office of the Registrar ensure accurate and reliable application of the College’s credit hour policy and procedures through the monitoring of both class assignments and class implementation.

 The College adheres to the standard definition for one semester-hour credit associated with a class meeting for a 50-minute session once per week for not fewer than 15 weeks, including exam periods, with the expectation that each in-class hour of college work should require two hours of preparation or other outside work.
 As such, lecture (face-to-face) classes have 750 classroom minutes and 1,500 minutes of expected out-of-class student engagement for a total of 2,250 minutes of expected academic engagement per credit hour.

 II.
 Activity Supervised as a Group (Laboratory, Music Ensemble)

 III.
-Physical Active Lifestyle Course
+Physically Active Lifestyle Course (PALS)

-For a Physical Active Lifestyle Course, one semester-hour credit is awarded for three 50-minutes periods per week, for half a semester, with the expectation that each in-class hour of college work should require 30-45 minutes of exercise, preparation, or other outside work.
+For a Physically Active Lifestyle Course, one semester-hour credit is awarded for three 50-minutes periods per week, for half a semester, with the expectation that each in-class hour of college work should require 30-45 minutes of exercise, preparation, or other outside work.